wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 We make decisions every day since we wake up, most of them are already automated in our brains like taking a shower and some other requiere out attention like: Should I ware the red or the blu shirt?

-A very similar process of thought can be taugh to a computer, specifing what actions should be done depending on particular situations.
-For example, think about a baby monitor that will have a termomteter following up on the baby's temprature:
+A very similar process can happend when coding a computer, you can create scripts that automate the computer behavior depending on certain variables.
+For example: a baby monitor that s

 `If`... **the temprature is more than 28**... send an sms to +1345 5557777.
 `Else`... do nothing.